Ykai-f/wiki_yuekai_fr_BMCU/BMCU/preparation_before_building.md

 | Phillips Screwdriver | Required |A 3mm screwdriver is recommended. |
 | Utility Knife / Craft Knife | Optional | Might have unexpected uses, such as clearing holes for optical sensors. |
 | Electric Drill / Rotary Tool | Required | Used for correcting misaligned holes in printed parts. |

+You may need a long thin screwdriver similar to the one pictured below, as some of the holes in the BMCU have smaller passages.